frankbryce/assembly-theory/README.md

 Using this algorithm, I discovered there are many assembly paths for abracadabra of index 7.

+Feel free to pass in strings of your own, or send pull requests!
+Example outputs below.

 ```bash
 $ python3 assembly.py
 print all min assembly paths for 'abracadabra'